Updated on: May 26, 2025

 Bonus.
 Norton Password Manager — Best Antivirus + Password Manager Combo

 Norton Password Manager is a free password manager by Norton.
-It comes with industry-standard security, including unbreakable 256-bit AES encryption, zero-knowledge architecture, 2FA, biometric login on mobile, and extras like password vault auditing.
+It comes with industry-standard security, including unbreakable 256-bit AES encryption, zero-knowledge architecture, 2FA, biometric logins on mobile, and extras like password vault auditing.

 Norton Password Manager offers unlimited password storage on unlimited devices, which is rare in a free product (Avira Password Manager is another good antivirus-bundled password manager that doesn’t have password or device limitations).

-However, Norton Password Manager is missing many security features that come with brands such as Dashlane or 1Password — it doesn’t have password sharing (which can lead to risky practices) or a built-in authenticator.
+However, Norton Password Manager is missing many security features that come with brands such as Dashlane or 1Password — it doesn’t have password sharing or a built-in authenticator, for instance.
 Plus, both Dashlane and 1Password come with unique extras, such as a VPN and Travel Mode, respectively.

 Norton 360 is our top-rated antivirus in 2025, so if you’re looking for a full-featured internet security suite alongside a good password manager, it doesn’t get better than Norton.
 If you already have a good antivirus installed, you can download Norton Password Manager’s browser extension and mobile app for free.